 Garmin has been a major new feature for Stryd in recent days.
 The Americans do not have a similar integration to Suunto, which they have been unable or unwilling to do, pending the new features introduced with the new version of Connect IQ 2.1 a couple of weeks ago called Biker Monkey.

 This new version (accompanied by version 1.3 for older devices) allows applications to record data to the FIT files of the activities and, consequently, to be sent to the platform.
 And this is where the new application of Stryd Connect IQ.

 Stryd data cannot be recorded in the normal Garmin race profile, firstly because Garmin does not allow the use of a power meter in these profiles.
 This has to be done through an application, which has to fully replicate the functionality.

-Right now it's in a "beta" state and the possibilities it offers are quite limited, far from all that Stryd paired with Suunto can offer, such as the possibility of configuring data screens to our liking.
+Right now it is in a "beta" state and the possibilities it offers are quite limited.
+It is still far from everything that Stryd paired with Suunto can offer, such as the possibility of configuring the data screens to our liking.

 What we do have is the synchronization of all data, including power, to Garmin Connect.
 The Garmin web application will display all the data recorded by the Connect IQ applications and will also display it on the various graphs that you can combine.

 What, you'd like to mess around with all the details like you did with the Suunto panel?
 So here's the activity.